-Amex Blue Cash Preferred is worth it for cardholders who spend enough to recoup the value of the card’s $95 annual fee (waived the first year) in rewards earnings.
+Yes, Blue Cash Preferred is worth it for cardholders who spend enough to recoup the value of the card’s $95 annual fee (waived the first year) in rewards earnings.
 The easiest way to do that is by spending $3,000 within 6 months of opening an account.
-That will trigger the Blue Cash Preferred card’s $300 initial bonus, which will pay for the annual fee for a couple of years.… read full answer
+That will trigger the card’s $300 initial bonus (earned as a statement credit), which will help offset the annual fee for a couple of years.… read full answer

 Ultimately, the best way to figure out if Blue Cash Preferred is worth it is to figure out how much you spend in each category per year, determine how much you would earn in rewards based on that, and then compare the rewards value to the annual fee.
 If you break even or make money, the card is worth it.
 If not, you should consider a cheaper card.

 You should note that while your credit score is an important factor, there are plenty of other things that will impact your chances of being approved for the Blue Cash Preferred Card, too.
 Some other key criteria include your income, existing debt load, number of open accounts, recent credit inquiries, employment status, and housing status.… read full answer

 If you excel in other areas, you might be able to get approved with a slightly lower credit score in some cases.
 But it’s best to wait to apply until you meet the Blue Cash Preferred credit score requirement.
 You can check your credit score for free on WalletHub.

 The stores that are supermarkets for Blue Cash Preferred include Meijer, ShopRite, Stop and Shop, Vons, Whole Foods, and Winn-Dixie.
 These U.S.-based supermarket chains all earn 6% cash back on the first $6,000 in combined purchases charged to the Blue Cash Preferred card each calendar year.